stevana/deterministic-scheduler/README-unprocessed.md

   increment and this request times out or the client crashes, then another client does a get operation, what's the return value of the get?
-It depends, it can be 0 or 1 depending on if the timeout or crash happened before or after the server receieved the increment;
+It depends, it can be 0 or 1 depending on if the timeout or crash happened before or after the server received the increment;
-* The above gets a lot more complicated with more operations involved or more complicated datastructures than a counter, e.g. key-value store with deletes.
+* The above gets a lot more complicated with more operations involved or more complicated data structures than a counter, e.g. key-value store with deletes.

-Luckily there's a correctness criteria for concurrent programs like these which is based on a sequential model, [Linearizability: a correctness condition for concurrent objects](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) by Herlihy and Wing (1990), which hides the complexity of non-determinism and crashing threads and works on arbitrary datastrucures.
+Luckily there's a correctness criteria for concurrent programs like these which is based on a sequential model, [Linearizability: a correctness condition for concurrent objects](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) by Herlihy and Wing (1990), which hides the complexity of non-determinism and crashing threads and works on arbitrary data structures.
 This is what we use in parallel property-based testing.

 The idea in a nutshell: execute commands in parallel, collect a concurrent history of when each command started and stopped executing, try to find an interleaving of commands which satisfies the sequential model.
-For a more detailed explaination see my [previous post](https://stevana.github.io/the_sad_state_of_property-based_testing_libraries.html#parallel-property-based-testing).
+For a more detailed explanation see my [previous post](https://stevana.github.io/the_sad_state_of_property-based_testing_libraries.html#parallel-property-based-testing).

 ## Integrating the scheduler into the testing

-I don't want to reimplement the parallel property-based testing machinary from my previous post here, but merely show that integrating the deterministic scheduler isn't too much work.
+I don't want to reimplement the parallel property-based testing machinery from my previous post here, but merely show that integrating the deterministic scheduler isn't too much work.